MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 In this task, you will perform the following:

-- restrict the trigger to only fire when the project status is completed and the actual end date has not been entered
+- restrict the flow trigger to only fire when the project status is completed and the actual end date has not been entered

-1. Select the trigger step.
+1. Select the trigger step (Project Status changed).

-1. Expand **Show advanced options**.
+1. Expand **Show advanced options** if not already expanded.

 1. Click into **Filter rows** and enter the following OData filter expression: